-- 5.4.1 Data Recipients can manage their FTP Server configuration details using the DTD Web Portal at https://dtdportal.atocrsp.org. - 5.4.2 Data Recipients that require a resilient service can set up two SFTP or FTP servers and the DTD will distribute Fares Data to both servers.
+- 5.4.1 Data Recipients can manage their SFTP Server configuration details using the DTD Web Portal at https://dtdportal.atocrsp.org/. - 5.4.2 Data Recipients that require a resilient service can set up two SFTP servers and the DTD will distribute Fares Data to both servers. - 5.4.3 The DTD SFTP service is a resilient service.
+If the infrastructure on which the service fails, the DTD will automatically start up another SFTP server instance on an alternative server at the same domain and IP address.